FeSihel/Front-end-project-University-website/README.md

 Part 3: forms\
 Notice that this is a Front-end and it's not connected to backend.
 With that you can create a fictional user.
-After clicking on a link or submit, it appears a message box and auto-redirects to another page.
+After clicking on a link or submit, it may appear a message box (if you applied) and auto-redirects to another page.